-The Department of Veterans Affairs (VA) burial allowance is a monetary benefit that can help to pay for an eligible Veteran's burial and funeral costs.
-VA may grant additional benefits for plot, interment, or transportation allowances.
+The Department of Veterans Affairs (VA) burial allowance is a flat-rate monetary benefit that can help to pay for an eligible Veteran's burial and funeral costs.

 General Program Requirements